apecloud/kubeblocks/docs/api_docs/observability/alert.md

 ---
 title: Configure alert
 description: How to enable alert
-keywords: [mysql, alert, alert message, email alert]
+keywords: [alert, alert message, email alert]
 sidebar_position: 2
 ---

 # Configure alert

-## Configure alert

 Alerts are mainly used for daily error response to improve system availability.
 KubeBlocks uses the open-source version of Prometheus to configure alert rules and multiple notification channels.
 The alert capability of KubeBlocks can meet the operation and maintenance requirements of production-level online clusters.